fredrikburmester/streamyfin/README.md

 - [Reiverr](https://github.com/aleksilassila/reiverr) for great help with understanding the Jellyfin API.
 - [Jellyfin TS SDK](https://github.com/jellyfin/jellyfin-sdk-typescript) for the TypeScript SDK.
+- [Jellyseerr](https://github.com/Fallenbagel/jellyseerr) for enabling API integration with their project.
 - The Jellyfin devs for always being helpful in the Discord.

 ## Star History